Not Feeling Good Enough

 Our unrealistic expectations can be another culprit to why we do not feel good enough.

 The expectations we set for ourselves can help us prepare for reality, but when they’re too much, they can give us stress and affect our self-esteem.
 At times, setting too high expectations can be a result of our childhool raising.
 When our parents praised us for getting good grades at school, we try to keep that up, thinking that if we won’t, they won’t praise or love us anymore.

 Not feeling good enough can be a result of complex issues in the past.
 This is why the advice ‘counteract it with positive thoughts’ doesn’t always work for someone with this issue.

 The best way to deal with the feeling of not being good enough is to face it, not deny that it exists or drown it with perfectionism, food, or any other substance.

 When done right, therapy can help in uncovering the deep-seated issues that bring about this feeling of self-doubt which usually goes back to the family origin or certain patterns of parenting while growing up.

 Hypnotherapy is a good form of therapy.
 It uses guided relaxation to achieve a heightened sense of awareness.
-It is in this state when the person’s attention is so focused, making him/her more open to suggestions or discussion.
+It is in this state when the person’s attention is so focused.
+Therefore, making him/her more open to suggestions or discussion.

-I’m a certified hypnotherapist in London, and I combine hypnosis and coaching to understand what holds back my clients and keep them from moving forward.
-Through regular hypnotherapy sessions, I can help you deal with issues that are holding you back from achieving whatever it is you want to achieve.
+I’m a certified hypnotherapist in London.
+I combine hypnosis and coaching to understand what holds back my clients and keep them from moving forward.
+Consequently, through regular hypnotherapy sessions, I can help you deal with issues that are holding you back from achieving whatever it is you want to achieve.